SimonBon/FISHPainter/README.md

 ## Overview

 FISHPainter is a Python library designed for image processing and generation, specifically tailored for FISH (Fluorescence In Situ Hybridization) images.
 The library offers a wide range of functionalities, from preprocessing TIFF images, merging bounding boxes based on overlap criteria, to providing an end-to-end workflow for generating a synthetic dataset based on user-defined criteria.
-It includes a library of DAPI-stained images of fluorescence microscopy nuclei [1](https://zenodo.org/records/10798938).
+It includes a library of DAPI-stained images of fluorescence microscopy nuclei [[1]](https://zenodo.org/records/10798938).

-<span style="color:red"> FISHPainter as of now only supports the creation of FISH probes used for the assessment of copy number, but future functionality is planned for ALT and Break-Apart probes.</span>
+*FISHPainter as of now only supports the creation of FISH probes used for the assessment of copy number, but future functionality is planned for ALT and Break-Apart probes.*

 ## Features